 Preparation Time & Cooking Time

-Total time: approximately 30 minutes.
+Total time: about 30 minutes.

 Visiting the Local Market